san650/ember-cli-page-object/guides/components.md

 assert.equal(page.textBody.text, 'Lorem ipsum dolor.');
 ```

+When `page.textBody.text` is evaluated, each link in the hierarchy of page objects has its scope incorporated into the final selector that's used to find an element whose text is returned (`.article p` in this example).

-You can reset parent scope by setting the `resetScope` attribute on the component definition.
+You can avoid applying the parent `scope` to a particular component by setting the `resetScope` attribute on the component's definition to `true`.

 ```js
 const form = create({